RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

     - question: 'As a consumer, am I obligated to use the awarded agent?'
       answer: >-
-        After a bid is awarded, a client has the ability to meet or discuss with his agent in private.
+        After a bid is awarded, a client has the ability to meet or discuss with their chosen agent in private.
 It is up to you and the agent to make the choice of moving forward with a contract.
 RealtyOffer simply empowers the consumer and removes the upfront negotiation out of the way, in order to save you thousands of dollars.
     - question: Will my personal informational shared?
       answer: >-
         No. Your privacy is very important to us.
 We will NEVER share your